microsoft/Oryx/doc/runtimes/python.md

         * `index.py`
         * `server.py`

+### Gunicorn multiple workers support

+To enable running gunicorn with multiple [workers strategy][] and fully utilize the cores to improve performance and prevent potential timeout/blocks from sync workers, add and set the environment variable `PYTHON_ENABLE_GUNICORN_MULTIWORKERS=true` into the app settings.

 In Azure Web Apps the version of the Python runtime which runs your app is determined by the value of `LinuxFxVersion` in your [site config][].
 See [../base\_images.md](../base_images.md#azure-web-apps-runtimes-and-versions)